New Objectivity: Architecture

 New Objectivity in architecture, as in painting and literature, describes German work of the transitional years of the early 1920s in the Weimar culture, as a direct reaction to the stylistic excesses of Expressionist architecture and the change in the national mood.
-Architects such as Bruno Taut, Erich Mendelsohn and Hans Poelzig turned to New Objectivity's straightforward, functionally minded, matter-of-fact approach to construction, which became known in Germany as Neues Bauen ("New Building").
-The Neues Bauen movement, flourishing in the brief period between the adoption of the Dawes plan and the rise of the Nazis, encompassed public exhibitions like the Weissenhof Estate, the massive urban planning and public housing projects of Taut and Ernst May, and the influential experiments at the Bauhaus.
+Architects such as Bruno Taut, Erich Mendelsohn and Hans Poelzig turned to New Objectivity's straightforward, functionally minded, matter-of-fact approach to construction, which became known in Germany as Neues Bauen (New Building).
+The Neues Bauen movement, flourishing in the brief period between the adoption of the Dawes Plan and the rise of the Nazis, encompassed public exhibitions like the Weissenhof Estate, the massive urban planning and public housing projects of Taut and Ernst May, and the influential experiments at the Bauhaus.

 Film

 In film, New Objectivity reached its high point around 1929.
-As a cinematic style, it translated into realistic settings, straightforward camerawork and editing, a tendency to examine inanimate objects as a way to interpret characters and events, a lack of overt emotionalism, and social themes.
+As a cinematic style, it translated into realistic settings, straightforward camerawork and editing, a tendency to examine inanimate objects to interpret characters and events, a lack of overt emotionalism, and social themes.

-The director most associated with the movement is Georg Wilhelm Pabst.
+The director most associated with the movement is G. W. Pabst.
 Pabst's films of the 1920s concentrate on social issues such as abortion, prostitution, labor disputes, homosexuality, and addiction.
 His cool and critical 1925 Joyless Street is a landmark of the objective style.
 Other directors included Ernő Metzner, Berthold Viertel, and Gerhard Lamprecht.